tadaspetra/website/src/content/posts/ongoing/inspiration.md

 ---
 pubDatetime: 2025-12-17
-title: Inspiration List
+title: A Collections of Lists for Inspiration
 draft: false
 description: What inspires me to keep going.
 ---

-A collections of lists of inspiration.
+A collections of lists for inspiration.

 ## People